ccicconetti/ccicconetti.github.io/cloudcom2018.md

 ### Challenge

-How to enable lightweight routing of lambda functions in an edge computing domain.
+**How to enable lightweight routing of lambda functions towards multiple platforms operating in an edge computing domain.**

 ### Key contribution